akyriako/typesense-operator-docs/docs/how-it-works/quorum-reconfiguration.md

 ### 4. Creating a StatefulSet

 A `StatefulSet` will be provisioned by the operator as next step of the reconciliation loop.
 The quorum configuration stored in the `NodesListConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
-No `Pod` restart is necessary when the `NodesListConfigMap` changes, as the operator constanly watches for changes and accordingly adjusts the contents of this file.
+No `Pod` restart is necessary when the `NodesListConfigMap` data changes, as the operator constanly watches for changes and accordingly adjusts the contents of this file.
 Raft automatically detects and applies the updates.

 ### 5. Creating an Ingress

-*Optionally*, an `nginx:alpine` workload is provisioned as a `Deployment` and exposed via an `Ingress`, in order to publish safely the Typesense REST/API endpoint outside the boundaries of your Kubernetes cluster, **only** to selected **referrers**.
+*Optionally*, an `nginx:alpine` workload is provisioned as a `Deployment` and exposed via an `Ingress`, in order to publish safely the Typesense REST/API endpoint outside the boundaries of your Kubernetes cluster, **only** to selected **referers**.
 The configuration of the nginx workload is stored in a `ConfigMap`.

 ### 6. Creating DocSearch scrapers